Here are the most important things that you can do when

 - Lines of Credit.
 Lines of credit are good for flexibility, letting you draw funds as you need them.

 - SBA loans.
 The Small Business Administration offers loans to startups that may have preferential terms compared to other loans.
+Learn more about SBA loans for restaurant owners.

 - Term loans.
 These are basic loans that offer a lump sum of cash and require monthly payments until you pay them back.
+You might like to read more in our guide on how to get a business loan for a restaurant.